Nursing in Canada: History

 In 1617, Marie Rollet (1580-1649) arrived in New France with her husband, Louis Hébert, Québec's first apothecary.
 She became New France's first laywoman, by working with her husband to tend to those who were suffering from starvation and illness, including natives.

+In 1639 in Quebec, Augustine nuns worked to open a mission that cared for people's spiritual and physical needs.
+This mission created the first nursing apprenticeship program in North America.

+In the nineteenth century, some Catholic nursing orders spread their message across Canada.
+Most nurses were female and had only occasional consultation with a physician.
+Towards the end of the nineteenth century, hospital care and medical services improved and expanded.
+Much of this was due to Nightingale's influence.
+In 1874 the first formal nursing training program was started at the General and Marine Hospital in St. Catharines in Ontario.

 In 1641, Jeanne Mance, a nurse from Langres, France, arrived at Fort Ville-Marie, New France.
 She was recruited by Father Charles Lallemant, a Jesuit priest, for the Société Notre-Dame de Montréal.
 In 1642, she established the Hôtel-Dieu de Montréal, one of the oldest hospitals in North America.

 In 1737, Marie-Marguerite d'Youville founded the Sisters of Charity of Montreal, a religious order known as the Grey Nuns.
 In 1747, they were granted a charter to operate the General Hospital of Montreal.
 The order went on to expand to other cities across North America and is still in existence today.
 In 1990, she was canonized by Pope John Paul II, and is the first native-born Canadian to be elevated to sainthood by the Roman Catholic Church.

 In the late nineteenth and early twentieth centuries, women made inroads into various professions including teaching, journalism, social work, and public health.
-These advances included the establishment of a Women’s Medical College in Toronto (and in Kingston, Ontario) in 1883, attributed in part to the persistence of Emily Stowe, the first female physician to practise in Canada.
-Stowe’s daughter, Augusta Stowe-Gullen, became the first woman to graduate from a Canadian medical school.
+These advances included the establishment of a Women's Medical College in Toronto (and in Kingston, Ontario) in 1883, attributed in part to the persistence of Emily Stowe, the first female physician to practise in Canada.
+Stowe's daughter, Augusta Stowe-Gullen, became the first woman to graduate from a Canadian medical school.

 From 1884 to 1910, Mary Agnes Snively was the Superintendent of Nurses at the Toronto General Hospital's School of Nursing, where she established the first nursing student residence and a proper curriculum.
 In 1908, she became the first president of the Canadian Society of Superintendents of Training Schools for Nurses.
 She was also a co-founder of the International Council of Nurses and served as their Honorary Treasurer from 1900 to 1904.

 Apart from a token few, women were outsiders to the male-dominated medical profession.
 Midwifery—practised along traditional lines by women—was restricted and practically died out by 1900.
 Even so, the great majority of childbirths took place at home until the 1920s, when hospitals became preferred, especially by women who were better educated, more modern, and more trusting in modern medicine.